tBaxter/questions-for-employers/README.md

 **Is it easy to move to other divisions or offices?**
 Warning: the interviewer could infer that you are a difficult teammate and like to jump around.

-**What information is shared with the employees in terms of revenue, costs, operating metrics, etc?
-Is this an “open book” shop, or do you play it closer to the vest?
+**What information is shared with the employees in terms of revenue, costs, operating metrics, etc?**
+Is this an “open book” shop, or do they play it closer to the vest?
 How is information shared?
-How do I get access to the information I need to be successful in this job?**
+How do you get access to the information you need to be successful?

+**Does the company require a prospective employee to sign a non-complete contract?
+If so, could you explain in a few words how restrictive it is.**
+Is it negotiable?

 ## Diversity, equity, inclusion and ethics